Skip to content

 Summary

-I study how firms adjust their own investments in response to the public availability of aggregate information, specifically industry peer firm data on environmental investments in statistical reports.
-My analyses are based on proprietary data covering 8,000 German firms from 2006 to 2014, leveraging a change in information disclosure in 2009 that affected one investment type.
-I find that, following the increase in information transparency in 2009, firms increase their emission reduction investments by 24% relative to the other six environmental investment types whose aggregate disclosure remains unchanged.
-This average increase masks a reallocation pattern: firms that had previously invested below the industry average increase their investments, while those above the average tend to reduce theirs.
-The findings suggest that firms interpret aggregate information as a learning opportunity, updating their expectations about future market trends, and adjusting for past under- or overinvestment.
+I study how firms adjust their own environmental investments in response to the disclosure of aggregate peer data in statistical reports.
+My analyses are based on proprietary data covering about 8,000 German firms from 2006 to 2014, exploiting a disclosure change in 2009 that affected one investment type.
+I find that, following the disclosure change, firms increase their emission reduction investments by 24% relative to the other six environmental investment types whose aggregate disclosure remains unchanged.
+This net increase masks shifts in firm behavior: firms that had previously invested below (above) the industry average tend to increase (decrease) their investments suggesting that firms view the industry average as a better-informed peer benchmark.
+At the same time, a complementary survey experiment indicates that substantial information processing costs limit the efficient use of statistical reports, highlighting an important friction in the integration of aggregate disclosures into firm-level decisions.

 • "Stock Market Reaction to Product-Level Carbon Estimates" with Thomas Bourveau & Clemens Lauer, 2025, R&R at Communications Earth & Environment (Nature Portfolio).